 Courts have developed a number of exemptions and immunities from the antitrust laws, such as the state action doctrine or protection for the solicitation of government action (known as Noerr-Pennington immunity).
 These general exemptions apply equally to conduct involving IP rights.
-Noerr-Pennington immunity protects IP owners from antitrust liability for seeking for infringement in court unless the underlying claim is both objectively and subjectively baseless (Professional Real Estate Investors v Columbia Pictures Industries, 508 US 49 (1993)).
+Noerr-Pennington immunity protects IP owners from antitrust liability for pursuing infringement claims unless the underlying claims are both objectively and subjectively baseless.
+Professional Real Estate Investors v Columbia Pictures Industries, 508 US 49 (1993).
 Petitioning immunity extends to conduct associated with seeking relief such as sending infringement notices or other marketplace communications relating to infringement.
-Some courts have recognised an exception to petitioning immunity where the IP owner files repeated lawsuits without regard to individual merit (USS-Posco Industries v Contra Costa County, 31 F3d 800 (Ninth Circuit 1994)).
+Some courts have recognised an exception to petitioning immunity where the IP owner files repeated lawsuits without regard to individual merit.
+USS-Posco Industries v Contra Costa County, 31 F.3d 800 (Ninth Circuit 1994).

 The Federal Circuit has held that a mere unconditional unilateral refusal to license or share IP is lawful and cannot give rise to antitrust liability.
-In re Independent Service Organizations Antitrust Litigation, 203 F3d 1322 (Federal Circuit 2000).
-However, at least one appellate court has held that although a refusal to license is presumptively lawful as a legitimate exercise of the statutory right to exclude, the presumption can be overridden by evidence that the refusal was a pretextual effort to harm rivals.
-Image Technical Services, Inc v Kodak Co, 125 F3d 1195 (Ninth Circuit 1997).
-Although Kodak has not been overruled, it has not been followed by other jurisdictions and the Ninth Circuit is likely to revisit the issue in Qualcomm's appeal of the district court decision in Federal Trade Commission v Qualcomm (2019 U.S. Dist.
-LEXIS 86219 (N.D.
-Cal.
-21 May 2019).
+In re Independent Service Organizations Antitrust Litigation, 203 F.3d 1322 (Federal Circuit 2000).
+One appellate court has held that although a refusal to license is presumptively lawful as a legitimate exercise of the statutory right to exclude, but the presumption can be overridden by evidence that the refusal was a pretextual effort to harm rivals.
+Image Technical Services, Inc v Kodak Co, 125 F.3d 1195 (Ninth Circuit 1997).
+However, in reversing a district court decision, the Ninth Circuit more recently held that patent owner has no antitrust duty to deal with rivals except in limited circumstances articulated by the Supreme Court.
+FTC v Qualcomm, 969 F.3d 974 (Ninth Circuit 2020), citingVerizon Communications Inc v Law Offices of Curtis v Trinko LLP, 540 US 398 (2004).